Robotics | Computer Vision

 What we set out to solve.

-Autonomous drone racing requires sub-second perception, decision, and control loops on commodity hardware — without GPS, without external cues, and without compute-heavy deep learning.
-Every gram of CPU spent on inference is speed lost on the track.
+Autonomous drone racing requires sub-second perception, decision, and control loops on commodity hardware without GPS, without external cues, and without compute-heavy deep learning.
+Like an F1 car carrying spare weight, every millisecond of inference latency widens the braking zone.

 How we built it.